Inpatient Rehab for Alcoholism & Drug Abuse

 What Is Inpatient Rehab?

-Residential/inpatient treatment is a type of addiction treatment in which patients stay at the facility 24 hours a day, 7 days a week.
-Inpatient rehab is advantageous to many since it provides both a supportive network of peers and safe lodging.2 In Desert Hope’s residential addiction treatment program in Las Vegas, Nevada, you’ll enjoy a hotel-like residence as well as many features and amenities, including:
+, or residential, rehab is a type of addiction treatment in which patients stay at the facility 24 hours a day, 7 days a week.
+Inpatient/residential rehab is advantageous to many since it provides both a supportive network of peers and safe lodging.2 In Desert Hope’s residential addiction treatment program in Las Vegas, Nevada, you’ll enjoy a hotel-like residence as well as many features and amenities, including:

 - Chef-prepared, nutritious meals.

 - A music room with a grand piano.

 - Mindfulness spaces.

 When you begin your addiction treatment program at our inpatient rehab facility in Las Vegas, NV, you’ll be evaluated by addiction specialists who will outline an individualized rehab program.3

 Typically, a residential stay starts with a period of medical detox before you transition to the rehabilitation phase of addiction treatment.
 Detox will ensure your safety and comfort through the withdrawal process, while rehab teaches you the skills and tools to maintain lasting sobriety.4